Skip to main content

-For Server-to-Server (S2S) card payments, card data must be encrypted with an RSA public key before being sent to dpay.pl.
+For Server-to-Server (S2S) card payments, card data must be encrypted with an RSA public key before it is sent to dpay.pl.
 This guide describes the entire encryption process in detail.

 Why is encryption required?

-Raw card data (card number, CVV, expiry date) is sensitive information subject to the PCI DSS standard.
+Raw card data (card number, CVV, and expiry date) is sensitive information covered by the PCI DSS standard.
 RSA encryption ensures that:

-- Even if data is intercepted in transit, it will be useless without the private key
+• Even if the data is intercepted in transit, it is useless without the private key

 Encryption algorithm